 2. Verify Insurance Coverage – Our team at Appy Medical will handle the paperwork, working with your insurance provider to determine coverage options and reduce out-of-pocket costs.

-3. Order Your FreeStyle Libre 3 – We’ll guide you through the ordering process and help you select the best options for your needs.
+3. Order Your FreeStyle Libre 3 Plus – We’ll guide you through the ordering process and help you select the best options for your needs.

 4. Receive Your Device – Once approved, we’ll ship your FreeStyle Libre 3 directly to you with setup instructions.